 The Lodge, as it’s affectionately known, is located 40 km south west of Campbell River, close to the geographic centre of Vancouver Island and just outside of Strathcona Provincial Park.

-The resort is an eclectic collection of cabins and buildings with one of the best sunset views on Vancouver Island.
+The resort is an eclectic collection of cabins and buildings with some of the best sunsets on Vancouver Island.
 Lake and mountain views are everywhere.

 Situated on a hillside on the lake the Lodge property is a mini-outdoor playground with hiking trails, climbing bluffs, old growth trees, high and low rope courses, zip lines and many boats in all shapes and sizes.
 There’s a wood fired sauna near the swimming bay that is always popular.

-During the school year, Strathcona Lodge hosts thousands of students, from grade five to grade 12, and introduces them to the outdoor world.
+During the school year, Strathcona Lodge hosts thousands of students, from Grade 5 to Grade 12, and introduces them to the outdoor world.
 They go rock climbing and sea kayaking, spend a week learning to navigate a whitewater kayak or climb to a summit of a nearby peak.
 During the summer visitors come from all over the world to go on guided trips in the mountains or ocean, play on the beach or go to summer camp as a family.
 Teenagers come for WYLD, a summer camp for kids.

 When you graduate from COLT you may have the chance of joining the 70 staff that make up this unique community.
 The employees are loosely divided into outdoor leaders who teach the various activities, housekeeping, kitchen staff, property maintenance crew and front office.